kubeflow/website/content/en/docs/components/central-dash/customizing-menu.md

 First, the cluster admin should deploy the application as a microservice in Kubernetes.
 The traffic to the app should be set as a VirtualService of Istio.

-Deploying with specific prefix and controling the traffic by it is an instant way.
+Deploying with specific prefix and controlling the traffic by it is an instant way.
 In this case, the new app can be accessed from the below URL.
 ```
 http(s)://gateway/_/myapp/